bradywinslow/portfolio_website/README.md

 # Brady Winslow's Web Development Portfolio

 Welcome to my portfolio!
-This repository contains the source code for my portfolio website, where I showcase my coding skills and projects as front-end web developer.
+This repository contains the source code for my portfolio website, where I showcase my coding skills and projects as a front-end web developer.

 ## Website Link
 [View My Portfolio](https://bradywinslow.com)